Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

 # Using the AlgorithmXSolver Class

-If you use my AlgorithmXSolver, you will need to copy the code into your coding environment.
 In this playground, I am able to simplify things by using the following import statement.

 ```python
 from AlgorithmX import AlgorithmXSolver